We believe the higher-for-longer interest rate environment – alongside other fundamentals – has created significant opportunities in CRE debt

 - Private lenders now have the ability to originate loans on a lower basis.

-- Opportunities to finance high quality properties on favorable terms.
+- Potential opportunities to finance high quality properties on favorable terms.

 Fortress’ positioning: